Walnut

 Flavor Profile

-Subtle astringency from tannins in the skin, more pronounced in raw nuts
+Subtle bitter notes from the skin, becoming more pronounced in toasted varieties, balancing sweetness in dishes

 Seasonality